Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Results

 \subsection{Recommending causally relevant predictors}

-In the previous section, we established that the causal predictors improve the generalizability of statistical TC intensity models for shorter lead times up to 72 hours but not for longer lead times (Fig. \ref{fig:fig3}b).
+In the previous section, we established that the causal predictors improve the generalizability of statistical TC intensity models for shorter lead times up to 72 hours, but not for longer lead times (Fig. \ref{fig:fig4}b).

 Here, we use the coefficient of determination ($R^2$) as the primary performance metric, where positive values indicate that the model explains some fraction of the variance in TC intensity change, while negative values indicate that the model performs worse than simply predicting the mean.
 To increase the robustness of the predictor list and reduce the uncertainties arising from model hyperparameters and cross-validation strategies \cite{sweet2023cross}, the variable lists from the best MLR models for different folds are aggregated as a summary variable list.
-Of the different variables in the list, only those that are chosen in more than half of the cross-validation folds (more than 3 times) will be considered as candidate features to be included in the operational SHIPS for testing.
-Comparison of frequently repeated variables for experiments with and without SHIPS link assumptions (Fig. \ref{fig:fig3} a, Fig. S11, Fig. S12) yields a final shortlist of six final predictors that mostly describe lower and middle tropospheric vertical wind shear (e.g. SHL0, SHL1, SHMD), surface and boundary layer moisture (R000, R001), and midtropospheric potential vorticity conditions (PVOR) in the outer area of TC.
+Of the different variables in the list, only those that are chosen in more than half of the cross-validation folds (at least 4 times) will be considered as candidate features to be included in the operational SHIPS for testing.
+Applying this shortlisting criterion and comparing frequently repeated variables across experiments withASSUMPS and noASSUMPS (Fig. \ref{fig:fig4} a, Fig. S11, Fig. S12) yields a final shortlist of six final predictors that mostly describe lower and middle tropospheric vertical wind shear (e.g. SHL0, SHL1, SHMD), surface and boundary layer moisture (R000, R001), and midtropospheric potential vorticity conditions (PVOR) in the outer area of TC.
 The complete list of additional predictors recommended is provided in Table~\ref{tab:predictors}.
+The most frequently selected causal predictors describe the kinematic and thermodynamic environment in the TC outer core, which likely reflects the critical implication of TC outer rainbands on TC structure and intensity \cite{wang2009outer,yu2021asymmetric}.